NordicSemiconductor/pc-nrfconnect-rssi/doc/docs/overview.md

 The options in this area refer to the Bluetooth Low Energy channels displayed in the **RSSI Viewer** tab.

+- **Show max for last X scans** - The application will hold the maximum detected value of the last X scans for the given channel.

+    !!! info "Tip"
+          If you configure the scan to be run every `10` ms in the [**Sweep Scan**](#sweep-scan) area and set the `X` in **Show max for last X scans** to `30`, the numerical value for each channel in the **RSSI Viewer** tab will show the maximum value in the last 300 ms of sniffing.

+- **Sample each channel X times** - The application will sample each channel X times during each scan and will provide the average value as the maximum value.
+- **Hold values for X ms** - The application will hold the values measured for the given channel for X ms. The higher the value, the more values are held.
+This affects the dark blue part of the channel sniffing animation in the **RSSI Viewer** tab.

 ### Filters

 The options in this area allows you to filter out specific Bluetooth LE channels and dBm values in the **RSSI Viewer** tab.